MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-dynamicsgp-data-migration.md

 ---
 title: Migrate Data from Dynamics GP with the Data Migration Extension | Microsoft Docs
-description: Use the Dynamics GP Data Migration extension to migrate customers, vendors, inventory items, general ledger accounts, open payables and open receivables transactions from Dynamics GP to Business Central .
+description: Use the Dynamics GP Data Migration extension to migrate customers, vendors, inventory items, general ledger accounts, open payables and open receivables transactions from Dynamics GP to Business Central.
+This extension will be avaible until 15.3 releases and then customers wanting to migrate from Dynamics GP will want to use the Cloud Migration wizard instead.
+The Cloud Migration extension has more robust functionality and brings more data into Business Central from Dynamics GP.

 documentationcenter: ''
 author: edupont04